OpenShot/openshot-qt/doc/introduction.rst

 Windows®
 --------
 Download the Windows installer executable from the official OpenShot |Link|_.
-Once downloaded, double-click the EXE file and follow the directions on screen.
-When complete, OpenShot is installed and available in your Start menu.
+Once downloaded, double-click the EXE file, and follow the directions on screen.
+When complete, OpenShot is available in your Start menu.

 .. inline replacements for images
 .. |linux| image:: images/linux-logo.svg